-After the RCM VM deployment uses OVF, if the calico pods do not come up in 15-20 minutes, perform the following steps:
+After the RCM VM deployment uses OVF, if the Calico pods do not come up in 15-20 minutes, perform the following steps:

-- 1. Configure the management IP and the default gateway.
-You can perform the same using net plan.
-Calico pods come up after this step. - 2.
-Restart init_cluster service systemctl restart init_cluster.
-Ops-center pods come up.
+- 1. Configure the management IP and the default gateway to bring up the Calico pods.
+You can perform the same using Netplan. - Restart init_cluster serice systemctl restart init_cluster to bring up the Ops-center pods.